quic-rgite/aimet/Docs/beta/index.rst

 API Reference
 =============

-For a detailed look at the AIMET API, see the :doc:`API Reference <../apiref/index>`.
+For a detailed look at the AIMET API, see the :doc:`API reference <../apiref/index>`.

 Release Notes
 =============

-For information specific to this release, see :doc:`Release Notes <../rn/index>`.
+For information specific to this release, see :doc:`Release notes <../rn/index>`.

 | |project| is a product of |author|